Let's take back our water

 Can’t regulation fix the problem?

-For more on this, see our new blog here.
+For more on this, see our blog here.
 However to sum up, we’ve been trying regulation for 34 years, since privatisation in 1989, and it has failed.
 That’s why we’re in this mess.

 Research looking at the role of regulation in water networks confirms “private equity investors have found innovative financial mechanisms for increasing investor returns that are unrelated to productive activity…The regulatory toolbox, governed by a narrative of competition, has consistently been biased towards investors…the regulator is caught in an impossible bind in meeting the contradictory and contested interests of investors, end users and the state”.
 Not very encouraging.